monk4june/paRdot/README.md

 Verbose = TRUE shows the successive call urls and the data structure returned by the first call.

+A progress indicator shows call progress.
+Individual calls are marked by a dot, which corresponds to 200 records received.
+A number is shown after every 1000 records received.

 **XML response with some configuration**

 Use result_format="xml" to obtain the requested data in XML format.